Internet-Draft | json-proof-algorithms | July 2025 |

 )¶

-For the disclosed payloads, the holder will provide the corresponding derived key.
-For the non-disclosed payloads, the holder will provide the corresponding MAC value.¶
+For each payload slot, the holder will provide one of two values as part of the proof value.
+For a disclosed payload, the holder will provide the corresponding derived key.
+For a non-disclosed payload, the holder will provide the corresponding MAC value.¶

 The final presented proof value is an array of octet strings.
 The contents are presentation header signature, followed by the issuer signature, then the value disclosed by the holder for each payload.
 This results in the following proof:¶